Stono Rebellion

 The Stono Rebellion (also known as Cato's Conspiracy or Cato's Rebellion) was a slave revolt that began on 9 September 1739, in the colony of South Carolina.
-It was the largest enslaved rebellion in the Southern Colonies, with 25 colonists and 35 to 50 Africans killed.
-The uprising was led by native Africans who were likely from the Central African Kingdom of Kongo, as the rebels were Catholic and some spoke Portuguese.
+It was the largest slave rebellion in the Southern Colonial era, with 25 colonists and 35 to 50 African slaves killed.
+The uprising's leaders were likely from the Central African Kingdom of Kongo, as they were Catholic and some spoke Portuguese.

 The leader of the rebellion, Jemmy, was a literate enslaved man.
-In some reports, however, he is referred to as "Cato", and likely was held by the Cato, or Cater, family who lived near the Ashley River and north of the Stono River.
+In some reports, however, he is referred to as "Cato", and likely was held by the Cato (or Cater) family, who lived near the Ashley River and north of the Stono River.
 He led 20 other enslaved Kongolese, who may have been former soldiers, in an armed march south from the Stono River.
 They were bound for Spanish Florida, where successive proclamations had promised freedom for fugitive slaves from British North America.

-Jemmy and his group recruited nearly 60 other enslaved and killed more than 20 whites before being intercepted and defeated by the South Carolina militia near the Edisto River.
+Jemmy and his group recruited nearly 60 other slaves and killed more than 20 whites before being intercepted and defeated by the South Carolina militia near the Edisto River.
 Survivors traveled another 30 mi before the militia finally defeated them a week later.
-Most of the captured enslaved humans were executed; the surviving few were sold to markets in the West Indies.
-In response to the rebellion, the General Assembly passed the Negro Act of 1740, which restricted the enslaved' freedoms but improved the enslaved forced working conditions and placed a moratorium on importing new enslaved peoples.
+Most of the captured slaves were executed; the surviving few were sold to markets in the West Indies.
+In response to the rebellion, the General Assembly passed the Negro Act of 1740, which restricted slaves' freedoms and placed a moratorium on importing new slaves.